Amirmohammadpiran/MAS-Lang/README.md

 ![cmake](https://img.shields.io/badge/CMake-064F8C?style=for-the-badge&logo=cmake&logoColor=white)
 ![bash](https://img.shields.io/badge/Shell_Script-121011?style=for-the-badge&logo=gnu-bash&logoColor=white)

 Hi!
 This is MAS-Lang!
-A useless but tricky language and we have designed a compiler for it in C++ !
+A useless but tricky language and we have designed a compiler for it!

 This language supports: